SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/installation.md

 ```
 <Blender_Root>/<Version>/python/bin/pip.exe install pillow
 ```
-respectively.

-IMPORTANT: The full path to the pip executable must be provided (./pip install pillow will not work).
+IMPORTANT: Use the full path to the pip executable (./pip install pillow may not work).